MPI-MiS-Mathematics-Lab/RayMarchingFlatSurfaces/README.md

 - **Multiple Geometry Types**: Explore various mathematical surfaces including translation surfaces, mirror rooms, L-shapes, and more
 - **Interactive Camera**: Navigate through the generated spaces using intuitive camera controls
 - **Real-time Visualization**: Experience smooth, real-time rendering of complex geometries
-- **Teleportation System**: Seamlessly move between connected spaces
+- **Teleportation System**: the camera follows the geometry of the underlying surface
 - **Floor Plan View**: View your current position with an overhead map
 - **Responsive Design**: Adaptable to different screen sizes with resolution controls